 Lilly’s Verzenio (abemaciclib) is another solid dose drug approved for hormone receptor-positive, HER2-negative metastatic breast cancer.
 It requires the patient to take a morning and an evening dose.

 The Verzenio™ Medication Package promotes patient medication adherence using a custom design that integrates:

 One of the judges reviewing the package stated, “Simplicity defines the Lilly Verzenio Dosepak.
 It opens without resistance.
 Instructions are remarkably clear.
 The package is easy to use, store and carry.”

-“WestRock and Merck partnered to design the Zepatier package to help HCV patients adhere to their medication,” said John Grinnell, VP, Sales, Health, Beauty, & Adherence, WestRock.
+“WestRock partnered with its customers to design packages to help metastatic breast cancer patients adhere to their medication,” said Dave Dwyer, VP, Global Marketing – Adherence, WestRock.
 Packaging is the one tool that stays with the patient throughout the medication journey, making it uniquely effective in providing regimen support.”